danieldurnea/FBI-tools/Readme.md

+A repository with information related to differnet resources, tools and techniques related with Cloud OSINT. : https://github.com/7WaySecurity/cloud_osint

 All the tools you need to make your own mind up from the Open Data Sets.: https://github.com/tg12/rapid7_OSINT

 A tool for OSINT based threat hunting. : https://github.com/ninoseki/mihari